 - Understand addiction. — Research and become educated on the subject of addiction so that you are better prepared for what lies ahead with your loved one.

 - Be kind. — Make sure that you are being understanding, patient, and most of all…kind when speaking to your addicted loved one.

 The NIDA says to “emphasize to your loved one that it takes a lot of courage to seek help for a drug problem because there is a lot of hard work ahead.
 There is a great deal of scientific evidence that treatment works, and people recover every day.
 Like other chronic diseases, addiction can be managed successfully.
 Treatment enables people to counteract the powerfully disruptive effects of drugs on the brain and behavior and to regain control of their lives.
 Like many diseases, it can take several attempts at treatment to find the right approach.
 But assure your friend or loved one that you will be supportive in his or her courageous effort.”

-If you or a loved one is suffering from addiction, call Stop Your Addiction as soon as possible to learn about the different treatment options available for your unique situation.
-Call Stop Your Addiction at 844-634-7094 to get you or your loved one started on a healthy journey to long-term recovery.
+If you or an addicted family member are suffering from addiction, call Stop Your Addiction as soon as possible to learn about the different treatment options available for your unique situation.
+Call Stop Your Addiction to get you or your loved one started on a healthy journey to long-term recovery.